American Society of Plastic Surgeons

 Silicone Implants Come to Crisis in the 90s

-In 1976 the Food and Drug Administration (FDA) was given the authority by Congress to regulate medical devices.
-That same year, the FDA's General and Plastic Surgery Devices Panel recommended that breast implants be classified as class II medical devices, requiring general controls and performance standards.
+In 1976, the Food and Drug Administration (FDA) was given the authority by Congress to regulate medical devices.
+That same year, the FDA's General and Plastic Surgery Devices Panel recommended that breast implants be classified as Class II medical devices, requiring general controls and performance standards.

 In December 1990, the questions of implant safety exploded nationally when "Face-to-Face with Connie Chung" detailed the "horrors" of breast implants.
 Her report sparked a wave of concern among women with breast implants and increased pressure on government officials to act.

 Plastic surgeons sought to reassure breast implant patients and the public.
-ASPS and PSF provided the FDA with much information on the positive clinical experience of plastic surgeons and their patients, including a survey that indicated more than 90 percent of implant patients were satisfied with their devices.
+ASPS and The PSF provided the FDA with much information on the positive clinical experience of plastic surgeons and their patients, including a survey that indicated more than 90 percent of implant patients were satisfied with their devices.
 ASPS set up a toll-free hotline for physicians and patients with questions about implants.

 Despite the efforts of the Society and Foundation to address growing fears scientifically, the FDA called for a temporary moratorium on the use of silicone gel breast implants in January 1992.
 In April of that year, the agency announced that silicone gel implants would only be available to women for reconstruction under clinical studies, in essence removing them from the open market.

 The Federal Court gave approval to the settlement in September 1994.
-By the fall of 1995, however, the settlement, as originally proposed, had collapsed due to underfunding following the bankruptcy filing of Dow Corning Corp.
+By the fall of 1995, however, the settlement, as originally proposed, had collapsed due to underfunding following the bankruptcy filing of Dow Corning Corporation.

 Despite a growing volume of studies published in the scientific literature, an extensive government-funded study conducted by the prestigious Institute of Medicine on the safety of breast implants released in June 1999, and a late 1998 report from the federal court-appointed National Science Panel, all of which found no connection between the implants and illness in women, a revised settlement was eventually agreed upon.